truehand/msteams_presence_on_LCD/README.md

 Either way (by using PresenceLight which in turn uses the Microsoft Graph API) or by using the Microsotft Graph API directly yourselves, you can obtain your status/presence information.

-The use this Flask app to display the message on a generic mini LCD connected to a Raspbery Pi:
+Then use this Flask app to display the message on a generic mini LCD connected to a Raspbery Pi:

 First, set Flask app environment variable: